matter-labs/block-explorer/packages/worker/diagrams/batches-processing.flow.md

-  GetLastBatchFromDB --> SetLastDBBatch(Set lastProcessedBatchNumber variable with last batch number from DB) CheckIfLastProcessedBatchNumberIsNull --> |No| GetNextBatchFromBlockchain SetLastDBBatch --> GetNextBatchFromBlockchain("Get the next batch from blockchain (lastProcessedBatchNumber + 1)") GetNextBatchFromBlockchain --> CheckIfRequestSuccessful{Is request sucessful ?}
+  GetLastBatchFromDB --> SetLastDBBatch(Set lastProcessedBatchNumber variable with last batch number from DB) CheckIfLastProcessedBatchNumberIsNull --> |No| GetNextBatchFromBlockchain SetLastDBBatch --> GetNextBatchFromBlockchain("Get the next batch from blockchain (lastProcessedBatchNumber + 1)") GetNextBatchFromBlockchain --> CheckIfRequestSuccessful{Is request successful ?}
   CheckIfRequestSuccessful --> |No| ResetLastDBBatch(Set lastProcessedBatchNumber = NULL)
   CheckIfRequestSuccessful --> |Yes| CheckIfBatchExists{Does the next batch exist ?}
   CheckIfBatchExists --> |No| ResetLastDBBatch(Set lastProcessedBatchNumber = NULL)